jolatechno/jolatechno.github.io/_posts/2020-10-8-What-future-for-silicon-photonics.md

 Constructed on standard foundry (i.e. a process of manufacturing IC).

-Already deployed by Intel.
+Already deployed by Intel<sup>3</sup>.

 ## A new way of increasing network speed

 Can piggy-back on an already-existing infrastructure both inside the data-center and in-between them.

-Photonics-enabled DPU.
+Photonics-enabled DPU which could be based on a risc-V photonic-enable CPU<sup>2</sup> or a similar IC with arm-core.

 ## Photonic-computing, or the "continuous-flow manufacturing" of information technologies